How do I troubleshoot Amazon ECS tasks for Fargate that are stuck in the Pending state?

 - S3 gateway endpoint

 Note: If your task definition uses AWS Secrets Manager, SSM parameters, or Amazon CloudWatch Logs, you might need to define endpoints.
-For more information, see Using Secrets Manager with VPC Endpoints and Using CloudWatch Logs with Interface VPC Endpoints.
+For more information, see Using an AWS Secrets Manager VPC endpoint and Using CloudWatch Logs with interface VPC endpoints.

 While using PrivateLink, confirm that the security groups for your VPC endpoints allow the Fargate infrastructure to use these security groups.

 Check your AWS Identity and Access Management (IAM) roles and permissions